rajtheinnovator/ML-Test-a-Perceptual-Phenomenon/README.md

-# Project 2 under the machine learning foundation course of Udacity
+# Project 2 under the machine learning foundation nanodegree of Udacity